 In 2006 I purchased a Canon Digital Rebel and a couple of lenses to take pictures of my hobby of high power rocketry and return to a love of photography that I left behind in school.
 After posting some pictures to an online rocketry forum, I was contacted by the editor of Launch Magazine and asked if I would sell them the photos I took of a particular project for an upcoming issue of the magazine.
 This started my affiliation with Launch Magazine as a freelance contributor of articles and photos, including a few cover shots, for three years until they ceased publication.
 I branched out into event and expedition photography making pictures for NASA, Sally Ride Science and publications around the world.

 Until 2012 photography was just a part time endeavor I enjoyed while my “day” jobs consisted of my own manufacturing company, a manufacturing consultancy practice, designing and building electronic systems for a start-up aerospace firm and working as a precision aerospace machinist.
 While I still enjoy electronics, mechanics and engineering design, I have made the decision to turn my working life upside down and make photography my full time job.
 Everything else is now the stuff I do on the side for fun and a little extra profit.
-When I’m not shooting pictures for a client, you may find me roaming the local area looking for subjects to get in front my camera.
-I may also be reading or watching training videos to expand my knowledge and toolbox of photo techniques.
-Photography is not just a job, it’s a passion.
-Above is a photo of me returning from an aerial photography assignment with aviation legend Sean Roberts.
+When I’m not shooting pictures I play drums, slowly work on several books I have in progress and cook.
+I may also be reading or watching training videos to expand my knowledge of architectural and interior photography.
+Real estate photography is my primary focus.
+While I have done other genres and work on personal projects that vary considerably, my practice is aimed squarely at making great images of the built environment.
+The photo above is me returning from an aerial photography assignment with aviation legend Sean Roberts.
 I love hanging out of the side of Jet Ranger helicopter making photos!
 It beats Magic Mountain every time.